IAmPraneel/HQNNResearch/README.md

 - ✅ Qiskit backend configuration for GPU-accelerated simulation
 - ✅ Mixed precision training using `torch.cuda.amp`
 - ✅ Dataset preprocessing and scaling
+- ✅ Preparing transition to PennyLane for framework comparison
 - 🚧 Performance benchmarking against classical baselines
-- 🚧 Preparing transition to PennyLane for framework comparison
+- 🚧 Optimizing HQNN pipeline to have global parameters and making it more functional to automate it.

 ---